jQuery API

 Travels up the DOM tree until it finds a match for the supplied selector Travels up the DOM tree to the document's root element, adding each ancestor element to a temporary collection; it then filters that collection based on a selector if one is supplied

-The returned jQuery object contains zero or one element The returned jQuery object contains zero, one, or multiple elements
+The returned jQuery object contains zero or one element for each element in the original set, in document order The returned jQuery object contains zero or more elements for each element in the original set, in reverse document order

 <ul id="one" class="level-1">